SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/user-consent.md

 }
 ```

-In the example above user consent has been hardcoded but a real implementation should check local user consent information to provide parameters matching the current settings.
+In the example above user consent has been hardcoded but a real implementation should check local user consent data to provide parameters matching the current user choices.

-> Warning: ``AnalyticsDataSource`` methods are called before any event is sent.
+> Warning: ``AnalyticsDataSource`` methods are called with each event sent.
 Your implementation should therefore be as efficient as possible.